designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 earlier “postmark” which retroactively splices it into an unfolding account of what happened.
-If new data arrives which contradicts an earlier working hypothesis, such as "there is a green spot moving southeast", the story being told can be updated so that it is consistent with the total stimulus received thus far.
+If new data arrives which contradicts an earlier working hypothesis, such as "there is a green spot moving southeast", the story being told can be updated so that it is a new best fit for the stimulus received thus far.
+In this case, the most reasonable hypothesis, given that the brain is also making an inference about movement, is that the spot By the time I am asked to describe what I saw, the record of "what I saw" has already been patched with the new interpretation that I appear to become conscious of the colour switch before the colour switch actually occurs.

 Thus, a judgement made at time _t_ can be "about" how the world seemed at some _earlier_ time _t'_.
-Since, by Dennett's reckoning, this unfolding narrative is constitutive of the content of our consciousness, the effect observed through behavioural studies is that I appear to become conscious of the colour switch before the colour switch actually occurs.
+Dennett's dangerous idea is that this unfolding narrative is _constitutive of_ the content of our consciousness, that there is nothing more to phenomenonal consciousness than more-or-less-retroactively constructed judgements about the way the world is.

  There is nothing paradoxical about this:

 > “no sounds appear to issue from heads before lips move, nor do hands
 > move before the brain events that purportedly cause them”